-- New Jersey players will also have access to PokerStars Poker and PokerStars Casino through their FOX Bet account.
-FOX Bet NJ shares a platform and a wallet with these sites.
+- New Jersey, Pennsylvania, and Michigan players also have access to PokerStars Poker and PokerStars Casino through their FOX Bet account.
+FOX Bet shares a platform and a wallet with these sites.

 Worth noting is that bettors will have to create a new FOX Bet account for each market they hope to wager in.
-So if you’re in PA, sorry, that NJ login won’t work.
-We can assure you, this is not the norm for the U.S. online sports betting industry.
+So if you’re in PA or CO, sorry, that NJ login won’t work, but the good news is you can claim the welcome package in each individual state.